Marketyze-io/tech-sprint-workflow/docs/README.md

    - Replace the placeholder URL (e.g., `'https://hooks.slack.com/services/...'`) with your own **Slack webhook URL**.

 2. **ClickUp API Key:**
-   - Insert your **ClickUp API key** where indicated in the script.
+   - Insert your **ClickUp API key** and **ClickUp List ID** where indicated in the script.
 This key is necessary to authenticate and fetch data from your ClickUp account.

 3. **Slack Channel:**
    - Change the Slack channel (e.g., `#hello-tech-team`) to the channel where you want the notifications to be sent.